 Visit the Canada Green Building Council website at www.cagbc.org for more information.

-A&T Project Developments Inc. became an accredited business with Climate Smart B.C. in 2011 having completed a 6 month training program and overall business review of our businesses’ carbon footprint.
+A&T Project Developments Inc. became an accredited business with Climate Smart B.C. in 2011 having completed a 6-month training program and overall business review of our businesses’ carbon footprint.
 Climate Smart B.C. is dedicated to helping small and medium businesses foster the transition to a prosperous and low-carbon future.
-Through the first year of our Climate Smart program, A&T endeavored to reduce our carbon footprint in 2011/12 by 10%…and we more than surpassed our goals!
+Through the first year of our Climate Smart program, A&T endeavoured to reduce our carbon footprint in 2011/12 by 10%…and we more than surpassed our goals!